-RULE 24 • MOTOR MANUFACTURER'S REGISTRATION
+RULE 23 • MOTOR MANUFACTURER'S REGISTRATION

-- 1. The procedure for registration of motors is as follows: - A. The manufacturer shall submit ten (10) copies of the engine specifications to the Chairman of the Motor Technical Committee no later than September 30.
+- 1. The procedure for registration of motors is as follows: - A. The manufacturer shall submit ten (10) copies a copy of the engine specifications to the Chairman of the Motor Technical Committee no later than September 30.
 A copy of this correspondence shall be sent to the OPC Chairperson and to the Executive Administrator, APBA National Headquarters. - B. The Chairman of the Technical Committee, upon receiving the engine specifications, shall expeditiously survey all members of the Technical Committee for their approval or objections. - C. The manufacturer shall submit one copy of his full line folder for the succeeding model year to the OPC Chairperson by September 30th of each year, showing all models which are candidates for Stock OPC approval. - D. Final approval of specifications of a new engine model will be contingent on the Technical Committee inspecting said model and verifying that the specifications represent the model and that the letter of the rules is not violated by this model, and therefore report its findings to the OPC Chairperson. - E. After receipt of a recommendation on the adequacy, form and details of the specifications from the Chairman of the Technical Committee, it will be at the discretion of the OPC Chairperson to approve the specifications and poll the OPC Racing Commission. - F. Final approval for use in Outboard Performance Craft racing of any motor described above shall not be given until the Chairperson of the OPC Racing Commission has advised the APBA National Office that he is satisfied that all provisions of the rule have been met with, and until such time as the Chairperson shall have specification sheets on the motor sufficient to supply the appointed inspectors at regattas, and until such time as the manufacturers have built at least 250 motors of the model submitted for registration except Super Stock engines. - G. New Models: Motor specifications, as defined in the foregoing parts of this rule, shall be frozen for the period of one racing year, effective November 1 through October 31.
-All approved engine makes and models must be published in Propeller as soon as possible. - H. New Stock Models: No models shall be approved for competition between February 1st and November 1st for that racing year. - New Super Stock Models: No models shall be approved for competition between May 1st and November 1st for that racing year. - J. No motor shall be eligible for Outboard Performance Craft racing until such time as the model has been registered with the OPC Racing Commission by the motor manufacturer and until such time as the model has been advertised for sale to the general public and is available for purchase through retail dealers for national distribution prior to January 1st of a given racing season, except Super Stock engines which are often sold directly by the manufacturer. - K. Models approved are eligible for competition after notification of the OPC membership, starting no earlier than November 1st or no later than January 1st. - L. In cases of questionable integrity, the OPC Chairperson may poll the OPC Commission regarding a candidate model. - M. In all cases it shall be the responsibility of the present OPC Chairperson and present Commission to perform all steps for approval of new Stock models. - N. If, after September 30, racing rule changes are approved allowing additional non-registered motors to compete in a class, the manufacturers must submit specifications, etc., prior to December 31st in compliance with sections (1) and (3) of this rule. - O. Engines will have major part component groups.
-Any changes of these parts are limited to the original manufacturer of the same.
-Any changes to any of these groups carry the same requirements of payment and part quantities.
+All approved engine makes and models must be published in Propeller as soon as possible.